vicinityh2020/vicinity-VAS-GDPR_with_adapter/Adapter_README.md

 * GET /objects (optional): Retrieve all devices Thing Descriptions(TDs) for registration to VICINITY.
 This functionality is optional since auto-registration will be performed, so the adapter will send the TDs to the agent at start-up.
 * PUT /objects/{oid}/events/{eid}: This endpoint will be called each time the topic has changed in order to inform the VAS for new measurements
 * POST / objects/{oid}/actions/{aid}

+## Functions
+*	Send device TDs to the vicinity agent at start up